-The trading strategy now becomes to buy when the momentum line crosses above the SMA and sell when it crosses below the SMA.
+The trading strategy now shifts, whereby the trader will buy when the momentum line crosses above the SMA, and sell when it crosses below the SMA.
 This should improve the timing of the signal slightly, but still has the drawback of offering many false signals.

 Using the Momentum Indicator as a Confirming Tool

 The indicator really comes into its own when used as a means of confirming signals from a separate, primary indicator.
 One of the best momentum indicator methods is to look for divergence between price and momentum, as a way of measuring the strength behind a move.
 So your buy or sell signal would come from whatever you have chosen as your primary indicator.
 You would then seek to confirm the signal via the momentum indicator, by looking for whether the price/momentum divergence is either bullish or bearish.
 Bullish divergence suggests an oversold market.
 If the price falls to new lows, but the momentum indicator fails to make new lows, this is known a bullish divergence.
 Bearish divergence suggests an overbought market.
 If the price rises to new highs but momentum fails to make a new high, this is known as a bearish divergence.

 You would only follow a buy signal from your primary indicator when this is confirmed by bullish divergence from your momentum indicator.
 Similarly, you would only follow a sell signal when this is confirmed by bearish divergence.
 It's often useful to combine dissimilar indicators in this way, so that the differing aspects in their methods complement each other.
 Another example of this is combining momentum with volatility measures to form a squeeze momentum indicator.